 The magnetic power of a meaningful mission

-How a compelling message has helped Badi put together a premier league team, raise $45M and deliver a great product.
+How our vision and mission shared through a compelling message has helped Badi put together a premier league team, raise $45M and deliver a great product.

 Before founding Badi I already knew that a great story was the key to capturing the audience’s attention, but it wasn’t until I met Mark Tluszcz, CEO at Mangrove Capital Partners that I realised just how important it was to perfectly articulate your vision & mission.

 A great idea poorly articulated can become the beginning of the end, as it won’t have enough power to attract the right team or potential investors.
-On the other hand, an average idea backed up by great storytelling can potentially become a billion dollar business.
+On the other hand, an idea backed up by common sense and great storytelling can potentially become a billion dollar business.

 Working alone is easy, the reasoning behind everything you do comes naturally and most of the time you don’t need to stop and think about why you do what you do — you just know it.